Dasia olivacea: Taxonomy

-Dasia olivacea was first described by John Edward Gray in an 1839 publication in the Annals of Natural History, as the type species of the new genus Dasia.
+Dasia olivacea was first described by John Edward Gray, in a publication of the Annals of Natural History (1839), as the type species of the (then) newly-discovered genus Dasia.
 The type locality was "Prince of Wales Island" (now Penang Island).

 Description

 Mature individuals of Dasia olivacea have a green back, with bronze scales towards the flanks and 12 bands of ocelli (eye-like spots) reaching from side to side.
 The head is primarily a dark olive-green colour with black markings; the underside of the head is a bluish to yellowish green.